 - 8 Okra (optional)

-- 1 packet Knorr or Mama Cita's Tamarind (Sinigang) soup mix or juices of 2-3 whole lemons or limes or a combo, adjust the amount of juice to how sour/tart you want your soup)
+- 1 packet Knorr or Mama Cita's Tamarind (Sinigang) soup mix or juices of 2-3 whole lemons or limes or a combo, (adjust the amount of tamarind mix or lemon juice to how sour/tart you want your soup to taste)

 - 1 bunch Bok Choy

 - 3 green chilis, mild variety (like Banana Pepper)

 - Rinse the corned beef thoroughly (a few times even) under cool water to remove any excess salt from the brine.
 This is important so you don’t end up with a very salty corned beef!

 - Place the chopped onion and beef chunks into the instant pot.
 If you prefer the more traditional Filipino sinigang (sour) soup flavor, leave out the spice seasoning packet that usually goes with the corned beef pack.
 Pour in the water or beef broth.
 Cover the instant pot and secure the lid (make sure it's on sealing position).
 Select Manual and cook on high for 35 minutes.
 Alternatively, you can also use the stew meat setting in the instant pot.
 Once done, allow natural release. for 15-20 minutes.
 Carefully remove the lid.